cannonkeys/ck-docs/docs/bakeneko.md

 ![](images/bakeneko/12-stabs-installed.jpeg)
 1. Before inserting any switches, make sure the pins are straight.
 ![](images/bakeneko/13-straight-pins.jpeg)
 1. Now we are going to add switches to our PCB.
-Insert 6 or so switches along the outside of the plate, then place the plate ontop of the PCB and push the switches in.
+Insert 6 or so switches along the outside of the plate, then place the plate ontop of the PCB.
+Don't push switches in yet.
 ![](images/bakeneko/15-switch-plate-insert.jpeg)
-1. Now that we know pins are straight, line them up on the PCB, making sure the plate stays level.
+1. Now that we know pins are straight and the plate is ontop of the PCB, line up the switch pins to the socket and push in while supporting the socket from the bottom.
 If the plate slides down on the switch, you can pull it back up, ensuring the switches are clipped in properly.
 ![](images/bakeneko/14-switch-plate.gif)

 !!!
 Note